paul-hammant/imapdigester/README.md

 # Deploying your daemon

 I have mine on a Raspberry Pi Zero that's just dangling out of a power socket at home.
-If I were you I'd fork this repo, make mods for `my_digesters_setup.py` (or copy it, and change the ref in `digest_emails.py`) for yourself (not for PR back to me until I can engineer a better customization design).
+If I were you I would fork this repo, copy `my_digesters_setup_template.py` to `my_digesters_setup.py` and make mods for yourself.
+The latter is in the .gitignore file, so you'd have to go out of your way to accidentally push it back to me.

 ## Installation Prerequisites